alex-code1234/emu8/README.md

 - MSBasic.ptp \- paper tape witn Microsoft K9 Basic \(start at 0x4065)

 [The emulator](https://alex-code1234.github.io/emu8/?boot=kim1/kim) is loaded by adding boot=kim1/kim URL parameter to the generic emulator URL.
 Audio cassette and TTY interfaces are both supported.
+6530-003 timer generates NMI \- A-15
+\(6530-003 PB7) is connected to E-6 \(NMI).
 Switch on by pressing \<RS> button.

 Added system monitor commands:
 - **tty** \- TTY on/off: tty num, where num is 1 to activate TTY or 0 to deactivate